dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.m.css' lang:css %}

-`dojo build -m dev -w memory -s` will detect these new rules and generate the type declaration files automatically, allowing us to apply them to the `Worker` widget.
+`dojo build -m dev -w -s` will detect these new rules and generate the type declaration files automatically, allowing us to apply them to the `Worker` widget.

 {% instruction 'Return to `Worker.ts` and update the render method to add the classes:' %}